AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 did above, otherwise we'd allow the caller to specify the timeout.
 For example, here's a polling routine included with the DMA device driver we've mentioned a few times now.
 Some device-specific parts have been removed to keep the example simple.
-The appropriate timeout varies so it is a parameter to the call:
+The appropriate timeout varies, so it is a parameter to the call:

 .. code-block:: ada